eddmann/eddmann.github.io/_posts/2021/2021-02-17-advent-of-code-2015-day-22-wizard-simulator-20xx.md

 };
 ```

-We have used the same `sumProp` function found in the [previous days](https://eddmann.com/posts/advent-of-code-2015-day-21-rpg-simulator-20xx/) solution to help tally a collections property values.
+We have used the same `sumProp` function found in the [previous day's](https://eddmann.com/posts/advent-of-code-2015-day-21-rpg-simulator-20xx/) solution to help tally a collection's property values.
 Next, we will handle how a player's turn updates the battle state.
-We supply a given `Spell` we wish the player to cast for this round, and return a `BattleTransition` similiar to enacting effects.
+We supply a given `Spell` we wish the player to cast for this round and return a `BattleTransition` similar to enacting effects.

 ```typescript
 const playerTurn = (spell: Spell): BattleTransition => state => {